revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Encapsulation reduces coupling between objects and increases maintainable code.
-It involves enclosing objects within a logical pack by limiting access to implementation details.
-In C#, encapsulation is achieved through the access specifiers public, private, protected, internal, and protected internal.
+Encapsulation reduces coupling between objects and increases maintainable code.It involves enclosing objects within a logical pack by limiting access to implementation details.In C#, encapsulation is achieved through the access specifiers public, private, protected, internal, and protected internal.

 </blockquote>